onap/dcaegen2/platformdoc/docs/components/intro.md

 1. Defining the [data formats](data-formats.md) if they don't already exist.
 2. Defining the [component specification](/components/component-specification/common-specification.md).
 See [docker](component-specification/docker-specification.md) and [CDAP](component-specification/cdap-specification.md).
-3. Use the dcae_cli tool to [add the data formats](/components/dcae-cli/walkthrough/#adding-data-formats) and [add the component](/components/dcae-cli/walkthrough/#adding-component) to the onboarding catalog.
+3. Use the dcae_cli tool to [add the data formats](/components/dcae-cli/commands/#add-a-data-format) and [add the component](/components/dcae-cli/commands/#add-a-component) to the onboarding catalog.
 This process will validate them as well.
-4. Use the dcae_cli tool to [deploy](/components/dcae-cli/walkthrough/#development-and-testing) the component.
-(The component is deployed to the environment indicated in the [profile](/components/dcae-cli/walkthrough/#setting-profile) section.
+4. Use the dcae_cli tool to [deploy](/components/dcae-cli/commands/#run-a-component) the component.
+(The component is deployed to the environment indicated in the [profile](/components/dcae-cli/commands/#activate-a-profile) section).
 5. Test the component.
 Also do pairwise-test the component with any other components it connects with.
 7. Publish the component and data formats into the Service Design and Creation (SDC) 'catalog'.
-(Currently, this is a manual step).
+(Currently, this is a manual step, not done via the dcae_cli tool).